cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. RabbitMQ cluster – This service provides a high-availability RabbitMQ cluster based on the RabbitMQ best practices.
 The cluster must consist of 3 nodes.

+Each of those services is accompanied by a customized monitoring service.
+The service monitors the node for some basic metrics and also service-specific: message broker nodes will have RabbitMQ monitoring enabled, database nodes – PostgreSQL and manager nodes – HTTP checks.

 * An optional service is the load-balancer that is used to distribute the load between the different manager nodes.